-• The secondary server used for failover support does not need to be separately licensed for SQL Server as long as it is truly passive, and the primary SQL Server is covered with active SA.
-If it is marked to read and serving data, such as reports to clients running active SQL Server workloads, or performing any "work", such as additional backups being made from secondary servers, then it must be licensed for SQL Server.
+Two secondary server used for failover support does not need to be separately licensed for SQL Server as long as it is truly passive, and the primary SQL Server is covered with active SA.
+If it is marked to read and serving data, such as reports to clients running active SQL Server workloads, or performing any "work" except for maintenance related operations mentioned above, then it must be licensed for SQL Server.

-This figure shows an example of licensing an active primary SQL Server 2017 database with Software Assurance and a passive secondary database hosted on-premises.
+This figure shows an example of licensing an active primary SQL Server 2019 database with Software Assurance and a passive secondary database hosted on-premises.